Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Cape Hatteras is actually one of the largest sections of the Outer Banks, so there’s no shortage of things to do.
 Think kayaking, swimming, and even horseback riding through the woods and beach.
 Witness wildlife at the local wildlife refuge, or see sea turtles lay their eggs on the beach.

-Overall, Cape Hatteras National Seashore is the perfect place to go for that mix of natural beauty, outdoor recreation, and classic beach fun.
+Overall, Cape Hatteras National Seashore is the perfect place to go for that mix of natural beauty, outdoor recreation, and classic beach fun for all ages.

 Cape Lookout National Seashore